inasafe/inasafe/docs/source/developer-docs/platform_linux.rst

 You can view these individual entities by browsing and expanding nodes in the project panel in the left of the IDE.

-.. note:: If you run the test suite for the entire risk_in_a_box package, it
+.. note:: If you run the test suite for the entire inasafe package, it
     will mistakenly treat the sphinx documentation conf.py (docs.source.conf) as a test and fail for that test.
 This is 'normal' and can be ignored.